CouncilofLorien/counciloflorien.github.io/docs/cards/B/bree.md

 > > _**Nearest Haven:**_ Rivendell
 > >
 > > {: .fs-3 }
 > > _“Bree was the chief village of the Bree-land, a small inhabited region, like an island in the empty lands round about...
-The village of Bree had some hundred houses of the Big Folk, mostly above the road, nestling on the hillside with windows looking west."_ ***---&#65279;LotRI***
+The village of Bree had some hundred stone houses of the Big Folk, mostly above the road, nestling on the hillside with windows looking west."_ ***---&#65279;LotRI***
 >
 > {: .hero-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="hero-you-draw">&ensp;1&ensp;</span><span class="hero-opp-draw">&ensp;1&ensp;</span></div>